"He's a billionaire": KOK reacts to killing of Asabawood film producer at Ladipo

 The veteran movie star shared his thoughts about the recent kidnapping heist foiled by men of the Nigerian police at Ladipo market, Lagos state.

-He noted that the man identified by the Nigerian police as the leader of the kidnapping gang, Ason Rich, shouldn't be called a Nollywood movie producer.
+He noted that the man identified as the leader of the kidnapping gang, Ason Rich, shouldn't be called a Nollywood movie producer.

 KOK stated in a video why Ason Rich should not be identified as a Nollywood movie producer.
 He also spoke on who should be recognised as an actor and a movie producer.